forza-panino/Sniper-Bot/README.md

 <a name="wallet_configuration"></a>
 #### 2. Wallet configuration
 The bot searches for previous wallet configuration file:
-* if it doesn't exist, wallet configuration procedure will start and a new configuration file will be created - current new wallet settings will then be shown
+* if it doesn't exist, wallet configuration procedure will start and a new configuration file will be created - the new wallet settings will then be shown
-* if it does exist, the bot will show the current wallet settings and then asks for confirmation. </br> _Note: if you decide to change the current setting, the configuration file will be overwritten thus changes are permanent_
+* if it does exist, the bot will show the current wallet settings and then asks for confirmation. </br> _Note: if you decide to change the current settings, the configuration file will be overwritten thus changes are permanent_

 <a name="target_address"></a>
 #### 3. Setting up target address